linkedin/eyeglass/README.md

 * Provide stylesheets that you can import with special node_module syntax.
 * Add additional custom functions to Sass that are written in javascript.

-In Sass files, you can reference the eyeglass module with standard Sass import syntax: `@import "<my_eyeglass_module>/file";`.
-The `<my_eyeglass_module>` will be resolved to the correct directory in your node modules, and the file will then resolve using the standard import rules for Sass.
+In Sass files, you can reference the eyeglass module with standard Sass import syntax: `@import "my_eyeglass_module/file";`.
+The `my_eyeglass_module` will be resolved to the correct directory in your node modules, and the file will then resolve using the standard import rules for Sass.

 # Writing an eyeglass module with Sass files
 To create an eyeglass module with Sass files, place the files inside of a `sass` directory in your npm module.